NoahArkDAO/NoahArkFrontend/README.md

 NoahArk uses [linguijs](https://github.com/lingui/js-lingui) to manage translation.

-The language files are located in a submodule deployed in `src/locales/translations`.
-This submodule points to the [noahark translation repository]()

 In order to mark text for translation you can use:
 - The <Trans> component in jsx templates eg. `<Trans>Translate me!</Trans>`
 - The t function in javascript code and jsx templates. ``` t`Translate me` ```